3

 Every time the dog or puppy has that experience, they learn that they are being listened to because they don’t need to interact with the approaching potentially scary thing (possibly the oncoming dog), trusting in their person to take them away where they can feel safe and secure.

-Positive Reinforcement Training
+#5 Positive Reinforcement Puppy Training

 Your training method will have a big impact on creating trust and secure attachment with your puppy.